wolf4ood/orientdb-rs/README.md

 ## OrientDB Client

 A Rust Client for OrientDB.
+Supports sync and async (tokio and async-std)

 ### Installation